 “When people leave this stuff behind, the biggest problem is that it’s not consolidated or watched,” says Cabaniss.

 If you do leave an account with a former employer, keep reading your statements, keep up with the paperwork related to your account and keep an eye on the company’s performance.

 If you decide to move the money, do it carefully.
 First, if you haven’t already, establish the new accounts where you want to move your money.

-Next, contact the current account custodian and fill out its paperwork, says Cabaniss.
-After that, contact your account’s custodian-to-be and fill out that paperwork, she says.
+Next, contact the current account custodian and fill out the required paperwork, says Cabaniss.
+After that, contact your account’s custodian-to-be and fill out their paperwork, she says.

-Then keep an eye on the process and make sure the money ends up at its new home on time, Cabaniss says.
-You have 60 days to redeposit the money into a new retirement account before it’s labeled a “cash out” and you’re hit with penalties.
+Then keep an eye on the process and make sure the money ends up at its new home, and on time, Cabaniss says.
+You have 60 days to re-deposit the money into a new retirement account before it’s labeled a “cash out” and you’re hit with tax liabilities and possibly penalties.

-The check arrives on time to the new custodian.
-Your job: Make sure it’s deposited into the right account within the required 60-day period.
+- The check arrives on time to the new custodian.
+Your job is to make sure it’s deposited into the right account within the required 60-day period.

-The check is sent to you — made out to you or the new custodian.
-Your job: Don’t cash it — get it quickly to the new custodian.
+- The check is sent to you — made out to you or the new custodian.
+Don’t cash it — get it quickly to the new custodian.

-The check is sent to the wrong address or your old address.
-Your job: Get it rerouted by your deadline.
+- The check is sent to the wrong address or your old address.
+Get it re-routed by the deadline.

 The human resources department at your former, soon-to-be-ex or new employer doesn’t work for you, says Slott.
 “They work for the company.”